Sachbhalerao70/Software_testing_Project/README.md

 # Software_testing_Project
-This is repo is collection of all my project realted to software testing
+This Repository contains a list of all the projects completed by my self .This projects were completed using a combination of mannual tesing techniques and test management tool

+Project List